 With child-like excitement, my yoga friend Polly shared some work of Debra Luker’s walking one day.
 I looked at her Instagram and loved her playfulness.
 I didn’t know what might become, but I reached out and she invited me to her creative workspace for tea.
 Oh now I know.
 Travel.
 Like-minded.
 India.
 Myanmar.
 Open heart.
 And there it happened.
 I left her with a brief to draw the front cover whilst on a 3.5 week to India.
 And she smashed it.

 My final thank you’s, go to Perry Rendell, for his continued passion and dedication, on cold snowy nights, with painstakingly but necessary attention to detail.
 And to Paul Maloney for taking this beautiful piece of work, and turning into a paper format for us all to leave on our coffee tables, in magazine shops, and give as gifts to our friends.

 Soulhub 02 Journal.
-Out late March/early April – Pre-order your copy here
+Order your copy here

 Let me know if you know someone, or would like to write for Soulhub 03 Journal.
+Out in November.